Your area Not set — showing everywhere

 01

-Board position: The board opted to continue the hearings to allow for more data (stormwater/zoning) to be reviewed.
+Board position: The board was split on the immediate direction, ultimately voting to continue the hearing to allow for more documentation.

 Internal dissent